 Lanterns can be made on the day of the ceremony from 9 a.m. to 1:30 p.m. on the northwest quadrant of the Arcata Plaza during the Farmers Market.

-Sponsors of the event now also include the GI Rights Hotline, Humboldt Buddhist Peace Fellowship, Humboldt Friends Meeting (Quakers), Humboldt Unitarian Universalist Fellowship Social Action Committee, Veterans For Peace Humboldt Bay Chapter 56, U.S. Servas, and the Women’s International League for Peace and Freedom.
+Sponsors of the event now also include the City of Arcata, the GI Rights Hotline, Humboldt Buddhist Peace Fellowship, Humboldt Friends Meeting (Quakers), Humboldt Unitarian Universalist Fellowship Social Action Committee, Shinnyo en, U.S Servas, Veterans for Peace Humboldt Bay Chapter 56 and the Women’s International League for Peace and Freedom.